 Citizens’ Climate Radio Ep.
-48: Conservatives advocate for climate policy
+48: Conservatives advocate for climate change

 Citizens’ Climate Radio is a monthly podcast hosted by CCL volunteer Peterson Toscano.
 Browse all our past episode recaps here, or listen to past episodes here, and check out the latest episode in the post below.

 In February, Citizens’ Climate Radio host Peterson Toscano traveled to Washington, D.C., for CCL’s first ever Conservative Climate Lobby Day.
 More than 90 people attended from all over the country to meet with Republican staff and members of Congress about climate change and a path forward.

 In this episode you will hear excerpts from interviews with volunteer lobbyists Carlos Simms, Mary Lawing, Katie Zakrzewski, Isuru Seneviratne, and Cindy Burbank.
 Alex Flint, the Executive Director at Alliance for Market Solutions, spoke during the February event on a panel with other Republican climate leaders.
 Mr. Flint previously served as staff director of the U.S. Senate Committee on Energy and Natural Resources.
 He was the senior vice president of governmental affairs at the Nuclear Energy Institute and was a member of President Trump’s transition team.
 He outlines for us the dramatic shifts he has witnessed while speaking with lawmakers on climate.